-- Groups: Groups are a way to structure code files into logical blocks. - components: All the software components selected for the cproject.
+- components: All the software components selected for the project.
 Components are sorted by component class (Cclass).
 Code files, user code templates, and APIs from selected components display under their parent components.
-Click the files, templates, or APIs to open them in the editor - Layers: The clayer file, \.clayer.yml, defines the software layers for the cproject.
+Click the files, templates, or APIs to open them in the editor. - Layers: The clayer file, \.clayer.yml, defines the software layers for the project.
 A software layer is a set of source files, preconfigured software components, and configuration files.
 The clayer file can be used by multiple projects.
-The software components used by each layer in the cproject appear in the tree view.
+The software components used by each layer in the project appear in the tree view.